mstreet97/dncs-swarm-management/README.md

 docker node ls
 ```
 To see that all the three nodes have been created and are up and running.
-Now, if we want, we can see that we are able to ping the various nodes of the swarm from each other, so congrats, now we have a fully working 3-node swarm!
+Now, if we want, we can see that we are able to ping the various nodes of the swarm from each other, so congrats, we have a fully working 3-node swarm!

 # Third step, running the docker stack deploy script
 Now, we could do everything manually, but it will be cumbersome, so the ideal is to deploy everything using a .yaml script, in the same fashion as a docker-compose.yaml script, but for swarms.